-The subject proposal is land parcel 1,307 square metres in size and seeks to rezone the site from existing Light Industrial (IN2) use with four traditional industrial jobs (automotive repair workshop) to Medium Density Residential (R3) providing 41 new dwellings, enabling up to eight jobs in small office home office (SOHO) units suited for emerging industry, upgrades to existing public domain surrounding the site, including contributions to affordable housing and future infrastructure upgrades as detailed in this report.
+The subject proposal is land parcel 1,307 square metres in size and seeks to rezone the site from existing Light Industrial (IN2) use with four traditional industrial jobs (automotive repair workshop) to permit Residential use providing approximately 26 new residential flat dwellings or 83 boarding house rooms, and retain approximately 990m2 of employment use enabling up to sixty five jobs suited for emerging industry, upgrades to existing public domain surrounding the site, including contributions to affordable housing and future infrastructure upgrades as detailed in this report.

-This Integrated Infrastructure Delivery Plan seeks to provide a transparent methodology to calculate an infrastructure contribution that adequately addresses Criteria 2 of the PRUTS Implementation Plan Out of Sequence Checklist.
+This Integrated Infrastructure Delivery Plan (IIDP) seeks to provide a transparent methodology to calculate an infrastructure contribution that adequately addresses Criteria 2 of the PRCUTS Implementation Plan Out of Sequence Checklist.

-This Integrated Infrastructure Delivery Plan addresses Criteria 2, and part of Criteria 3 of the Implementation Plan Out of Sequence Checklist and provides appropriate supporting documentation (Criteria 3 is addressed in more detail in the 'Stakeholder Engagement Report' prepared by Urban Ethos, annexed as a separate Report to the subject Proposal).
+This IIDP addresses Criteria 2, and part of Criteria 3 of the Implementation Plan Out of Sequence Checklist and provides appropriate supporting documentation (Criteria 3 is addressed in more detail in the 'Stakeholder Engagement Report' prepared by Urban Ethos, annexed as a separate Report to the subject Proposal).

-This report seeks to determine an infrastructure contribution for the development utilising the PRUTS guidelines, stakeholder engagement, gap analysis and interrogation of the Infrastructure schedules presented Part 6 PRUTS - Infrastructure Schedule.
+This report seeks to determine an infrastructure contribution for the development utilising the PRCUTS guidelines, stakeholder engagement, gap analysis and interrogation of the Infrastructure schedules presented Part 6 PRCUTS - Infrastructure Schedule.
 The methodology is based upon principles or "reasonableness" and "apportionment" as used for the basis of determination of Section 94 calculations by local government.